Solar-Helix-Independent-Transport/allianceauth-secure-groups/README.md

     * Enabled: Turning this off Smart Groups dont show im the groups screen or run in any tasks
     * Can Grace: Turning this off overrides all grace periods for Instant Kick during updates.
     * Auto Group: Hides the group from the Secure Groups list, and will run every user in "member" States and constantly keep it in sync.
-    * Include In Updates: Setting this on will alow you to have a check om join and never again style group.
+    * Include In Updates: Setting this off will alow you to have a check om join and never again style group.

 ### Notifications
   * You cam send a simple update log to a discord webhook